makenew/tsmodule/README.md

 ### Features

-- Write Strongly typed JavaScript with [TypeScript].
+- Strongly typed JavaScript with [TypeScript].
 - [Node.js]'s [npm] package structure.
 - Package management with [npm].
 - Examples with configurable options and arguments powered by [yargs].